amolsood/notes/AWS/ELB/Highlights.md

 - Limitations - Only supports HTTP/HTTPS
 - HTTPS - To use HTTPS load balancer, you should deploy at least one SSL/TLS server certificate on load balancer.
 The load balancer uses a server certificate to terminate the frontend connection and then decrypt requests from clients before sending them to the targets
 - Allows load balancing based on contents of the request
+- You can't assign an Elastic IP address to an Application Load Balancer.
+The alternative method you can do is assign an Elastic IP address to a Network Load Balancer in front of the Application Load Balancer.

 ### Network Load Balancers (NLB)